Downlink/test/Readme.md

 #### Set Simulated GPIO Input Resources on Non-Raspberry Device

 You can set GPIO input objects in simulation on Windows or Linux computers for trial.
 It behaves similarly as if you are using a Raspberry Pi but only in simulation.
-Set the GPIO input object  resources as usual with a callback and add a property `type` with a value of *sim* or *simulation*.
+Set the GPIO input object  resources as usual with a callback and add a `type` property with a value of *sim* or *simulation* from the object argument.

 ```js
 const { Device }  = require('m2m');